NomadHK/salt/README.md

 * /dev/sda2, ext4, whatever size minus swap, root
 * /dev/sda3, swap

+The host name is compiled into the kernel as "Geronimo".
+If you want to change it, edit line 1068 in the downloaded script.
+Change the timezone at line 555.
+You can check the timezone directory names in the LiveCD's /usr/share/zoneinfo.

-Run the downloaded script.
+Run the script.

 The whole process takes about 7 hours to complete on my computer.
 Other than the base LFS programs (without Attr, Acl, Libcap, Grub, Libpipeline, Man-DB, Texinfo and any documentation), it also installs Sudo, ALSA, Dhcpcd, Wpa_supplicant, X, Wacom driver, Openbox, Gimp, Urxvt, Xfe, Xfw, Mplayer, Transmission-cli and Chrome.
 I've also included Wayland and Vulkan for study; if you don't want them, comment out lines 1532-1545 and remove the mention of wayland and vulkan at the end of line 1551.
 The programs are up-to-date (upstream) as of the first week of Oct 2016.
 They take up a little less than 1GB of disk space.
 Idle running uses less than 40MB of RAM; Chrome bumps it up to about 400MB.

-The host name is compiled into the kernel as "Geronimo".
-If you want to change it, edit line 1068.

 After boot-up, you can log into the "me" account.
 Type `startx` to bring up the GUI, and then right-click to bring up the programs menu.